-§27A-3-3-302.
-Notice of filing period.
+§ 3-3-302.
+Notice of filing period

-Each district shall give due notice of the filing period for election of district directors, during the first three (3) weeks in April, setting forth the period in which notifications and declarations of candidacy are to be filed.
+Each district shall give due notice of the filing period for election of district directors, during the first three (3) weeks in January, setting forth the period in which notifications and declarations of candidacy are to be filed.

 Due notice shall be given in each district of the election.
-The last publication of the notice shall be not less than five (5) days before the date of the election.
-Said notice shall set forth the purpose, time, date, and polling places for the election.
+The last publication of said notice shall be not less than five (5) days before the date of said election.
+Said notice shall set forth the purpose, time, date and polling places for said election.